kcleal/dysgu/README.rst

     dysgu run reference.fa temp_dir input.bam > svs.vcf

-This will first call `fetch` which will create a temporary bam file plus other analysis files in the directory `temp_dir`.
+This will first run the `fetch` command that will create a temporary bam file plus other analysis files in the directory `temp_dir`.
 These temporary files are then analysed using the `call` program.
 To make use of multiprocessing, set the "-p" parameter::

     dysgu run -p4 reference.fa temp_dir input.bam > svs.vcf